emqx/emqx-docs/en_US/messaging/mqtt-exclusive-subscription.md

 # Exclusive Subscription

 Exclusive subscription is an extended MQTT feature supported by EMQX.
 It allows mutually exclusive subscriptions to topics.
 Only one subscriber is allowed to subscribe to a topic at a time.
-Other subscribers will not be able to subscribe to the corresponding topic until the current subscriber unsubscribe the subscription.
+Other subscribers will not be able to subscribe to the corresponding topic until the current subscriber unsubscribe from the subscription.

 To make a subscription exclusive, you need to add a prefix to the topic heading.
 The table below shows an example: